What activities take place on the day?

 Vintage Obs Day

 Thanks to the efforts of Obs resident Hazel Walton, who has convened classic auto and bike shows over the last few years, the portion of our event from Collingwood to St Michael’s Roads will see a spread of classic and vintage autos and bikes on display.
-This area will, for this year, be named after an iconic customised hotrod, named the Crawler, which has featured at AfrikaBurn.

 Also in this area, you’ll be able to find petrolhead and vintage-auto-related stalls, food trucks – and a selection of Mutant Vehicles from AfrikaBurn events past.
 If you have a classic or vintage auto or motorcycle, and you’d like to display it on the day, contact [email protected] Thanks to everyone involved in making Vintage Obs Day part of this year’s event!